gyamamo/effetune/README.md

 Want to create your own audio plugins?
 Check out our [Plugin Development Guide](docs/plugin-development.md).
 Want to build a desktop app?
 Check out our [Build Guide](BUILD.md).
 If Electron fails to start with a `missing symbol` error, run `npm run rebuild`.
-This rebuild step compiles the `naudiodon` and `speaker` native modules for your Electron version.
+This command runs `electron-rebuild -w naudiodon,speaker` to compile the native modules for your Electron version.
 If the issue persists, remove `node_modules/naudiodon` and reinstall.
 When PortAudio cannot load, the app falls back to the `speaker` module.

 ## Links